Edition 1

 /sbin/start_udev

-environment requires defined alias names for your multipath devices.
+multipath environment requires defined alias names for your multipath devices.
 Each storage device has a UUID which acts as a key for the aliased names.
-Identify a device's UUID using the scsi_id
+Identify a device's UUID using the scsi_id command.

 # scsi_id -g -s /block/sdc